Measure rigidity of Anosov flows via the factorization method: Examples and an application to equidistribution

+assuming the perturbation is small enough.
 Considering the commutator argument from the previous example, as it pertained only to horizontal torus, we still have a quadratic $z_1$ deviation, say of size greater or equal to $\varepsilon^{2}$ where $z_1$ is the direction of the non-perturbed system.
 In the perturbed system, the vertical torus is foliated by new curves, amounting to $\tilde{B}$, which are $C^{1}$-close (say of distance at most $\Theta$) to $z_1,z_{2}$.
 We may estimate the divergence of the foliations from the previous coordinates by $\Theta\cdot\varepsilon^2$.
 Hence as long as $\Theta<1/2$ we still salvage a quadratic deviation in the new least-positive Lyapunov direction of the unstable leaf. \end{ex}

 \begin{rem} The previous procedure may be applied in the context of Example~\ref{ex:asl2} as well.
 One may realized this space as a torus bundle over $SL_{2}/\Gamma$, where the induced action over the fiber is given by the diagonal flow.
 Perturbing the fiber dynamics, still yields an Anosov flow.
 As we had an entropy gap, small perturbation would retain this property and keep the basis' foliation fixed.
 As such, similar considerations applied and one may see that as the new foliations over the fiber are $C^{1}$-close to the axis, one may recover the $HQNI$ property as well. \end{rem}